-- Construct ADA access with crosswalks at Grosvenor Lane and Beach Drive while protecting the critical root zone of a county champion tree at this location. - Complete sidewalk from Grosvenor Lane to Pooks Hill Road across the Capital Beltway by filling in gaps along the east side of MD 355. - Consider a full movement, tabletop intersection with special paving on Tuckerman Lane at the traffic light near the WMATA garage entrance to enhance the connection between the Metro Station and Strathmore Hall. - Enhance the at-grade, mid-block crossing from the Metro Station to the ramp leading up to Strathmore Hall. - Provide adequate crosswalks at all intersections in the Plan area. - Improve the existing stairway connecting the Metro site to Tuckerman Lane. - Enhance the tunnel connection under Rockville Pike to the Metro station using lighting, public art and signage.
+- Provide ADA access with crosswalks at Grosvenor Lane and Beach Drive while protecting the critical root zone of a county champion tree at this location. - Complete sidewalks from Grosvenor Lane to Pooks Hill Road across the Capital Beltway by filling in gaps along the east side of MD 355. - Consider a full movement, tabletop intersection with special paving on Tuckerman Lane at the traffic light near the WMATA garage entrance to enhance the connection between the Metro Station and Strathmore Hall. - Enhance the at-grade, mid-block crossing from the Metro station to the ramp leading up to Strathmore Hall. - Provide adequate crosswalks at all intersections in the Plan area. - Improve the existing stairway connecting the Metro site to Tuckerman Lane. - Enhance the tunnel connection under Rockville Pike to the Metro station using lighting, public art and signage. - Improve pedestrian crossing at Strathmore Avenue and Stillwater Avenue.